danelsender/danelsender/README.md

 👨‍🔬 Previously, I was a research scientist!
 I worked on astrophysical fluid dyanmics and planet formation.
 The list of my publications can be found <a href="https://ui.adsabs.harvard.edu/search/q=author%3Aelsender"> here</a>.

-👨‍🎓 Currently, I am learning full-stack development with tools such as React, Django, Node.js, and FastAPI.
+📝 Currently, I am learning full-stack development with tools such as React, Django, Node.js, and FastAPI.
 Alongside this, I am gaining experience in applying machine learning to real world data in a Python workflow (TensorFlow, sklearn PyTorch).

+👨‍🎓 I have an education in Mathematics (MMath) and Physics (PhD).

 ---